-In May 1979, a group of Health Occupations teachers (now known as Health Science Technology Education instructors), state staff members, teacher educators, and executives from the National HOSA staff held a Constitutional Convention in Harrisburg, Pennsylvania.
+In May 1979, a group of Health Occupations teachers (now known as Health Science Education instructors), state staff members, teacher educators, and executives from the National HOSA staff held a Constitutional Convention in Harrisburg, Pennsylvania.
 At this time, the State Constitution and Bylaws for PENN HOSA were developed.

 In June 1979, Pennsylvania was awarded its national charter for HOSA at the National HOSA Convention, Cherry Hill, New Jersey.
 The first “five” chartered chapters in Pennsylvania, in alphabetical order, were: